domikitchen/Sprint-Challenge-Applied-Javascript/README.md

     Event listeners is something(function or something else) that 'listens', waits, or looks for a certain event to take place so it can put code into play. i.e. clicking a button may open a toolbar

 4. Why would we convert a NodeList into an Array?
-    NodeLists are turned into Arrays to allow us access to the content inside of it
+    NodeLists are turned into Arrays to allow us access to edit the content given to us through the nodelist

 5. What is a component?
     a single modular peice of code